DarkLordDudeALT/shittymcCustomfeatures/README.md

 Just Put [function darkathame%20comp:masterloop] On Whatever Loop You Have To Get Things Going Use The Hashtags To Enable/Disable Functions In The Master Loop

+Some Files May Have A Int (Install) And A Unint (Uninstall) Function File, These Are Used To Activate/Deactivate Things Like Scoreboards, So Make Sure To Use Them!

 Worst Regards,
 u/Athame-The-VoidIndex